Dual-chokepoint risk: June's Hormuz and Bab el-Mandeb situation, rates, and the exporter playbook

 - Dragon Boat Festival (June 19–21): Most factories close early, with customs brokers and trucking queues congesting from the afternoon of June 18.
 For cargo sailing in the second half of June, move document cut-offs 3–5 days earlier and avoid post-holiday congestion in the first week back (June 22–26).

-- Q2 quarter-end (before June 30): Submit shipment-date and negotiation-period amendments for any L/C expiring before end-June by June 5; reconcile receivables before June 15; close out stranded / in-transit cargo in your system by June 25.
+- Q2 quarter-end (before June 30): Submit shipment-date and negotiation-period amendments for any L/C expiring before end-June by June 18 (Dragon Boat holiday will compress bank processing time); reconcile receivables before June 20; close out stranded / in-transit cargo in your system by June 25.

-- Clearing sea mines could take up to six months.
+- Clearing sea mines could take 4–6 months.
 US defense officials estimate uncertainty remains around the number and placement of mines, and demining will require sustained international naval coordination.
+President Trump said on June 14 that mine-clearing operations would begin immediately after the agreement signing, but the operational timeline cannot be compressed.

-- War-risk premiums will not fall immediately on reopening.
+- War-risk premiums will not fall immediately on agreement signing.
 Underwriters typically require several months of sustained stability before resetting rates.
+After June 11, some underwriters raised rates to 15%–20% of hull value; a return to normal (0.02%–0.05%) may require a 2–3 month observation period.

 - Seafarer supply is strained.
 Mental health, contract expirations, and blocked crew changes among stranded mariners have become a real constraint on carrier rebooking.